Rainbow Scars: From Area to Volume Law

 In Fig.~\ref{fig:panel3}(b), we determine the maximum overlap between each eigenstate and the projection of $\ket{Z}$ into the $n^{rr}_{1}=n^{rr}_{2}=0$ sector.
 For strictly nearest-neighbor interactions~(blue), the maximum overlap asymptotes to unity as $V_{0}\to\infty$.
 However, this is not the case when the full van der Waals interaction is accounted for~(red); here, the overlap grows slowly, never exceeding $\sim 0.5$.
 This is a result of the next-nearest-neighbor interactions breaking the spectral-reflection symmetry of $H_{1,2}$ in Eq.~\eqref{eq:rydberg_eff}.

 Fig.~\ref{fig:panel3}(c) shows the quench dynamics of the $\ket{Z}$ rainbow state under the Hamiltonian~Eq.~\eqref{eq:ham_rydberg}.
 We consider both nearest-neighbor~(blue) and full van der Waals interactions~(red) with parameters $V_0=12\, \Omega$ and interchain spacing $\tilde{a}\sim 1.51$.
 Remarkably, for nearest-neighbor interactions, the oscillations are robust, persisting well beyond the local thermalization timescale $1/\Omega$.
 In the limit $V_{0}\to\infty$, the coherent dynamics become exactly periodic with a period $\tau=\pi/V_{0}$ as a consequence of the rainbow tower.
 Including long-range interactions leads to faster relaxation dominated by next-nearest-neighbor terms on a timescale $1/V_{i,i+2}$.
 This dynamical behavior is confirmed by measuring the average expectation value between inversion partners, $\overline{\langle \sigma^x_i(t) \sigma^x_{\tilde i}(t)\rangle}=\sum_{i}\langle \sigma^x_i(t) \sigma^x_{\tilde i}(t)\rangle/2N$.
 Interestingly, the sub-volume-law scars of the PXP model~\cite{scartheo2, scartheo2.1} coexist with the rainbow scars, still displaying a strong dynamical signature, illustrated in Fig.~\ref{fig:panel3}(d) by preparing the system in the N\'eel state.
 We emphasize that the dynamical signature of the rainbow tower is more robust than that of the PXP scars for nearest-neighbor interactions.
 This results from the fact that $\ket{Z}$ has unit overlap with the rainbow tower in the limit $V_{0}\to\infty$, whereas the PXP tower remains approximate in this limit.

-\textit{Experimental preparation.}---Within our construction, rainbow state preparation requires non-local gates to entangle inversion partners at sites $i$ and $\tilde{i}$, posing an experimental challenge.
-One solution is quantum state reversal, which takes a system of nearest-neighbor Bell pairs and reverses the state of every other site through the center of the chain~\cite{statetrans1,statetrans2,statetrans3}.
-Another possibility in the Rydberg platform is to utilize the power of optical tweezers to control the geometry.
-Specifically, if the geometry is altered to a ladder configuration, rainbow state preparation becomes a local operation; returning to the chain platform is accomplished by ``unfolding" the traps.
-However, as we show in~\cite{smaterial}, the non-ergodic dynamics discussed here persist even in the ladder geometry, making it a promising alternative to probe the rainbow scars experimentally.
+In~\cite{smaterial} we explore various perturbations to Eq.~\eqref{eq:ham_rydberg}, as well as a translation-invariant model in which a similar dynamical signature is found.